 Welcome to Lima, where you will be met by a Globus representative.

 Fly to Cusco, the impressive Andean city that was once the capital of the Inca Empire.
-Head into the Sacred Valley of the Incas, where you will experience an El Pago a la Tierra, or MOTHER EARTH CEREMONY, performed by a local shaman.
+Head into the Sacred Valley of the Incas, where you will enjoy a special lunch prepared exclusively for Globus guests at a private location.
+Here, enjoy a live Andean band and experience a mystical El Pago a la Tierra, or MOTHER EARTH CEREMONY, performed by a local shaman.
 These ceremonies thanking Mother Earth and asking for good health and safe travels have been practiced in Peru since before the arrival of the Incas.
-Next, stop at the semi-circular KENKO Temple with its stone altars and labyrinth of passages.
-See the ancient site of Puca Pucara before continuing to PISAC, an old mountain village where you will have free time to shop for local wares such as alpaca sweaters and blankets, jewelry, or hand-painted ornamental dishes and vases.
-Stay in the Sacred Valley tonight, and enjoy a special dinner outing with a PERUVIAN PASO HORSE SHOW.
+Next, continue to PISAC, an old mountain village where you will have free time to shop for local wares, such as alpaca sweaters and blankets, jewelry, or hand-painted ornamental dishes and vases.
+Stay in the Sacred Valley tonight, and enjoy a special dinner at the hotel.

 Your entrance to MACHU PICCHU is included for a second day.
 Enjoy the tranquility of the morning, with free time to wander the ruins at your own pace and experience the magic that is Machu Picchu.
 After lunch, return to the Sacred Valley by TRAIN and continue on to Cusco.